-In macular edema prophylaxis using preoperative intravitreal bevacizumab is efficacious in comparison with the controls in patients with mild-moderate edema.
-Therefore, use of intravitreal bevacizumab as prophylaxis of macular edema is recommended pre-operatively in mild-moderate NPDR patients after cataract surgery.
+In macular edema prophylaxis, using preoperative intravitreal bevacizumab is efficacious in comparison with the controls in patients with mild-moderate NPDR with macular edema.
+Therefore, use of intravitreal bevacizumab as prophylaxis of macular edema is recommended pre-operatively in mild-moderate NPDR for cataract surgery.